About Chill Money

 Late fee: There will be a fee of €15.24 each time your minimum payment has not reached your account in cleared funds by payment due date.
 At least your minimum payment must be cleared onto your account before this date to remain in compliance with your AvantCard agreement.
 Accounts with payments received after the due date shown on your statement are subject to late fees.

 Over Limit fee: A fee of €12.70 will be charged if your account has exceeded its credit limit at any time during that statement period.
 This is a one time fee during any statement period.

 Returned Payment fee: A fee of €19.05 will be charged each time we return a direct debit or another item for payment into your account.

 Cash Handling Fee: A charge of 1.5% (minimum €2.50, no maximum) is applied to your account when you make cash transactions.
 A cash transaction is considered to be any transaction where cash or a cash substitute is received as a result of using your card or card number.
 For example, an ATM or bank withdrawal is considered a cash transaction.

-Foreign Exchange Commission: A fee of 2.65% of the value of each foreign exchange transaction is charged if you make any transaction in a currency other than Euro.
-The fee will be converted into Euro using a rate based on the reference exchange rate.
-This is an exchange rate set by MasterCard.
-More information on this can be found on the MasterCard website.
+Foreign Exchange Commission: A fee of 2.65% of the value of each foreign exchange transaction will be charged by us if you make any transaction in a currency other than Euro.

 Government Stamp Duty: Each year the government charges a tax (stamp duty) on all cards issued by financial institutions.
 This charge is applicable to each unique card/account you have in your own name.
 This stamp duty may change on a yearly basis depending on the amount agreed by the government in the annual budget.
 For more information on current rates and further details please visit the Revenue Commissioners website.